 “What about someone on their death bed?”
 This is an argument based on timing.
 This is an argument which appeals to emotion.
 Here’s what it says.

 “It is inconceivable that a person on their death bed who makes a sincere commitment to Jesus, that Jesus would not recognize their inability to participate in water baptism and Jesus should therefore save them.”
-In other words, if someone is unable to be baptized, God should see their heart and make an exception.
-He should let them into heaven because they are dying and can’t be baptized.
-If we remove the timing aspect, we get down to the core of the argument… “God knows my heart and he knows I am a good person.”
+In other words, if someone is unable to be baptized, God should see their heart and make an exception to His well established Biblical Plan of Salvation as presented in The Great Commission.
+He should let them into heaven because they are dying and can’t obey the Gospel in water baptism.
+If we remove the timing aspect, we get down to the core of the argument… “God knows my heart and He knows my intentions are finally right.”

 It can get emotional!

-This becomes a really emotional argument because we all know many deeply devout loved ones who were religious believers and have died but they were never baptized in any way shape or form.
-If we claim water baptism in necessary for salvation, it would leave these dearly departed in an unsaved state.
-We look a their pious life and reason out a way of salvation regardless of their ability to obey the Gospel.
-We know that our dear ol’ Aunt Katie was a true Christian because she never missed a church service.
+This becomes a really emotional argument because we all know deeply devout loved ones who were religious believers and have died but were never baptized in any way shape or form.
+If we believe water baptism in necessary for salvation, it leaves these dearly departed souls in an unsaved state.
+We look at their pious life and reason out a way of salvation that offers and excuse for their inability to obey the Gospel.
+We know that our dear ol’ Aunt Katie was a true Christian because she never missed a church service and tithed without fail.

 Think this through carefully.